coyotan/dispatch/Docs/SSH.md

 In order to deploy containers on a remote docker instace we must establish a secure channel of communications.
 For this we can use either TLS or SSH.
 We've elected to use the SSH approach, as the TLS method introduced some complexities into the configuration process which may make Transmission Control less user-friendly during the configuration process.

 ## How do I configure SSH for Transmission Control?

-This varies depending on which Operating System you're deploying Transmission Control on, and may vary depending on your network environment.

 Before moving to the SSH configurations, make sure that the server you intend to deploy Transmission Control is able to connect to the target Docker server via SSH normally.
 If it is not able to connect to the server under normal conditions, you will need to troubleshoot these connection issues before continuing.

 ### All Operating Systems